111: Moon Zero Two

 “I’m looking for Mister ...”
 Goodbar?

 Looking for Mr. Goodbar is the name of a 1975 novel by Judith Rossner and a 1977 Oscar-nominated film about a murdered New York City schoolteacher.
+It was based on the 1973 murder of teacher Roseann Quinn, who was stabbed to death after she brought home a man she met in a bar.
 Mr. Goodbar itself is the name of a peanut-laden version of a Hershey bar, first introduced in 1925.

 Oh, hi, Gumby.